 Perfect for: happy hour, low-key vibe, drinking at lunch

 Great for happy hour drinks, or lunch in the sun, O’Reilly’s Irish Pub is another low-key rooftop we love in the vicinity of Herald Square we love.
 Getting lots of sun, any time is a great time to head to this rooftop patio.

-Curated by the AWNY Communications Team, with input from AWNY’s Facebook group
+The AWNY guide to best rootop bars in New York City was curated by the AWNY Communications Team, with input from AWNY’s Facebook community.